Cyber-Machine/TrafficSense/README.md

 # TrafficSense

 This repository contains a computer vision model for identifying police hand signals using TensorFlow & Tensorflow-lite.
-The model is trained on a custom dataset of images demonstrating various hand signals and achieves an accuracy of 80% on the test set.
+The model is trained on a custom dataset of images demonstrating various hand signals and achieves an `accuracy of ~86% on the test set`.

 Various techniques have been used to improve upon the model's accuracy such as Data Augmentation, Dropout, validation sets, etc.

+Pose
-Pose Detection was identified by `movenet-thunder` model which is lighter and achieves a realtime detection.
+ Detection was identified by `movenet-thunder` model which is lighter and achieves a realtime detection.
-Classification of poses was done on a custom Neural Network.
+Classification of poses was done on a custom layered Neural Network.

 A TensorFlow-lite model is also created using quantization and pruning, achieving similar accuracy with just a fraction of the original model size (26KB).
 This can be used in IoT devices like Raspberry Pi / Arduino for detection.

+It can classify between four poses :
+- `front` - To stop vehicles coming from front
+- `behind` - To stop vehicles coming from behind
+- `frandbk` -  To stop vehicles simultaneously from front and behind
+- `close` - Warning  signal closing all vehicles.

 ### Libraries Used
 - TensorFlow - Used for model training and inference
 - Numpy - Used for array manipulation
 - OpenCV - Used for image preprocessing and display
+- Tensorflow-lite - Used for model deployment on edge devices
+- Docker - Used for model deployment on DockerHub

 ### Run Locally